iayushsharma05/CMS/README.md

 ---

 ## 🐛 Issues

-If you find any bugs or issues, feel free to open an issue.
+This Project Have Only Course And Semester Option Now i want to Add Section System Here

 ---

 ## 📜 License

 This project is licensed under the MIT License.
+2026 ™

 ---